blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 			- The Sankhya Darshana is based on **Sat-Kaarya Vaada** (Proposition that Effects are Existent)
 				- The effect is pre-existent in the cause, so nothing new is ever created
 				- The effect seems distinct from the cause due to an illusion, or Maya
-				- Maya has two powers (added from some source as where I got this from)
+				- Maya has two powers (an idea from Vedanta, but applies here)
 					- **Avarna** (Veiling)
 					- **Vikshepa** (Projection)
 				- The effect is not a material change in Prakriti, but is a transformation of it (think matrix transformations)